Mateusz290/Note-Manager/README.md

 c) Steps how to build and run the project

-Import project from git repository.
+1. Import project from git repository.
 Run SpringBootApplication in BackendDeveloperAssignmentApplication class.

+2. Set mysql database properties in application.properties with existing user and any database name:
+ - spring.datasource.url
+ - spring.datasource.username
+ - spring.datasource.password

 d) Example usages (ie. like example curl commands)